jupytercalpoly/jupyterlab-code-snippets/docs/contributor/snippet_metadata.rst

       tags?: string[]
    }

-This is a sample json file:
+This is a sample code snippet metadata:

 .. code:: json